Richard Bohringer: Career

-Other notable performances include his work in Luc Besson's Subway (1985) and Gérard Jugnot's Une époque formidable...
+Other notable performances include his work in Luc Besson's Subway (1985), Peter Greenaway's The Cook, the Thief, His Wife and Her Lover (1989), and Gérard Jugnot's Une époque formidable...
 (1991).
 He also became a favored actor for Jean-Loup Hubert, playing the flighty husband in J'ai épousé une ombre (1983), and a collaborator with Jean-Pierre Mocky and his friend Bernard Giraudeau.
 In 1992, Bohringer and his daughter, Romane, were brought together on-screen by Claude Miller for The Accompanist.

 In the 1990s, he became the presenter for Mission Appolo, a French-language variety show on Antenne 2, followed by the film Tango (1993), after which he worked more sparingly.
 Bohringer would then turn again to television with the series Un homme en colère (1997–2002).

 Well before Bohringer began writing novels, he also attempted to write poetry set to music, himself a fan of slam poetry.
 He released a series of such albums between 1980 and 2002.

 In 2010, at The European Theatre in Paris, France, he staged a one-man show adapted from his book Traîne pas sous la pluie.
 This began a tour of more than two years, with Bohringer regaling the public with stories of alcohol, travel, Africa, women, and more.
 In July 2011, he performed the show during The "Off" Festival of Avignon.

 In January 2013, he created the play J'avais un beau ballon rouge, where he shared the stage with his daughter Romane for the first time.
 The play went on to great success on tour, and in Paris, at the Théâtre du Rond-Point.

 A lover of literature, in April 2017, he read from the texts of Jack London and writer and war correspondent Olivier Weber during the opening night of festival of Literature and Journalism in Metz.

 In 2018, he guest-starred in the television series À votre service.

 In 2023, his daughter Romane put him onstage at the Théâtre de l'Atelier in Quinze rounds, a solo performance derived from his work of the same title.